Okonu/TrainingPro/README.md

 ## Future Enhancements

-- User authentication for admin panel
+- Admin panel for content management
-- Database integration for data persistence
+- Complete integration of Firebase Firestore for all data
-- Content management system for easy updates
-- Analytics dashboard for visitor tracking
+- Analytics dashboard for visitor and booking tracking
+- Notification system for booking updates and event reminders
 - Blog section for content marketing
 - Online course delivery platform
+- Advanced search and filtering for programs and events
+- Integration with calendar apps for event scheduling
+- Membership subscription system with tiered benefits

 ## License